Moving to Bishan

 If you are thinking about moving to Bishan, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Bishan can vary greatly depending on the type of property.
 For instance, a public housing flat (HDB) can cost around SGD 500,000 to SGD 800,000.
 On the other hand, private condominiums in Bishan can range from SGD 1 million to SGD 2 million on average.
 Landed properties such as terraced houses or bungalows can cost significantly more, with prices often exceeding SGD 3 million.
-Please note that these are average prices and actual costs can vary based on factors such as property size, location, and market conditions," remarked one expat who made the move to Bishan.
+Please note that these are average prices and actual costs can vary based on factors such as property size, location, and market conditions," said one expat who made the move to Bishan.

 Should I buy or rent a home in Bishan?